Mary E. Mendoza

 Biography:

-Mary E. Mendoza is a historian of the U.S.-Mexico borderlands, the environment, and the history of race relations in the United States in the nineteenth and twentieth centuries.
+Mary E. Mendoza is a historian of the U.S.-Mexico Borderlands, the environment, and the history of race relations across the United States and Latin America.

 Recent Publications:

 “La Tierra Pica/The Soil Bites: Hazardous Environments and the Degeneration of Bracero Health, 1942-64,” in Disability Studies and the Environmental Humanities: Toward an Eco-Crip Theory, ed.
-Sarah Jaquette Ray and JC Sibara, (Lincoln: University of Nebraska Press, June 2017).
+Sarah Jaquette Ray and Jay Sibara (Lincoln: University of Nebraska Press, 2017), pp. 474-501.

-David J. Weber Fellowship for the Study of Southwestern America, Clements Center for Southwest Studies (2018-2019)
+David J. Weber Fellowship for the Study of Southwestern America, Clements Center for Southwest Studies, Southern Methodist University, 2018-2019.